AdobeDocs/experience-manager-screens.en/help/user-guide/auto-registration-players.md

 ---
 # Auto Registration of Players {#auto-registration}

 Bulk registering thousands of players manually can become cumbersome and adds time and cost.
-To simplify this process, the bulk registration feature allows you to specify a pre-shared key in AEM that can be provisioned into a player either through a configuration file or a Mobile Device Management (MDM) solution.
+To simplify this process, the bulk registration feature lets you specify a pre-shared key in AEM that can be provisioned into a player either through a configuration file or a Mobile Device Management (MDM) solution.

 ## Implementing Auto Registration of Players {#bulk-registering-implementation}